 The Renaissance played an important part in Germany's history and continues to be influential today, as many famous pieces by Rembrandt, Van Gogh, and Monet, among others, can be found in one of Germany's abundant museums.
 Even contemporary modern art has made a name for itself, with pop artists like Warhol and Lichtenstein proudly showcased.

 Since financing all of those weekend jaunts to nearby places or second servings of sausage may cost a pretty penny, these scholarship may be worth applying to help offset your costs.

-- German Academic Exchange Service: Offers nearly 10 different types of scholarships, grants, and fellowships for study and research in Germany; the support ranges from 3-week courses to enough to support an academic year abroad.
+- German Academic Exchange Service (DAAD): Offers various types of scholarships, grants, and fellowships for study and research in Germany; support ranges from 3-week courses to support for an entire degree program.

 - Congress - Bundestag Youth Exchange Program: This all-inclusive scholarship program facilitates cultural exchange for American and German young adults in a variety of fields, and is a year long program that includes support for intensive language instruction, university classes, and a related internship.